Scripted/JSAPI/README.md

 ## Demo

-If you'd like to demo the API, you should be able to clone this repository, cd into the directory, install the required gems, and run
+If you want to tinker with the JavaScript API itself, you should checkout the [Editable branch](/tree/Editable).
+To get the demo set up, just clone this repository, cd into the directory, install the required gems

+    gem install rubygems
+    gem install sinatra
+    gem install erb
+    gem install json

+and then run

     ruby controller.rb